 Under the Joint Powers Agreement, each district that is a member contributes \$50,000 per year to fund the administrative operations of the Organization.
-Membership dues are assessed based on the Institute's fiscal year.
-Dues are collected for the subsequent membership years are presented as deferred membership revenue.
+Membership dues are also collected from members and are assessed based on the Organization's fiscal year.
+Some dues were collected for the subsequent membership year and were presented as deferred membership revenue.